 Sometimes the simplest way to understand something is to know what it’s not.
 So now that we’re clear on that…

 Self-awareness is our ability to engage in reflective awareness.

-It pulls back the curtain on the self so you can accurately perceive your thoughts, emotions, and motivations.
+It pulls back the curtain on the self so you can see your thoughts, emotions, and motivations.
 Your strengths and weaknesses.
 It shows you how your own sausage is made.